 - Brand alignment

 Sponsorship deals can be lucrative, especially for mid-to-large creators.
 However, authenticity is key; promoting irrelevant products can alienate your audience.
+Additionally, you can explore examples in our article on League of Legends vs Counter-Strike 2 in esports 2025.

 6. Merchandise Sales